 Rocket Language

-Rocket Language recently revamped their language learning program, and it’s well done.
+Rocket Language recently revamped its language learning program, and it’s well done.
 They are similar to Rosetta Stone with their games, testing, and study guides.
 While Rocket Language had a rough start, they’ve done a great job of turning their program around.

 Can You Learn a Language From a Language Learning Program Alone?

 The short answer is no. When the last time you heard someone say they became fluent by using some language learning program was?
 My guess is never.
 However, all of these language learning programs are great for in-class work.
 I like going to school to learn a language where I have daily interaction with a teacher and then heavily augment my in-class work with online programs.
-Even if you’re taking a once a weeknight class to learn a language, you’ll most likely find that your time spent will be a lot more useful when augmented with some sort of language program.
-That being said, a language learning program like Rosetta Stone is an excellent way to speed up your language learning process.
+Even if you’re taking a once-a-weeknight class to learn a language, you’ll most likely find that your time spent will be a lot more useful when augmented with some sort of language program.
+That being said, a language-learning program like Rosetta Stone is an excellent way to speed up your language-learning process.

 Best Language Learning Software for learning Spanish